Debt Demystified: Understanding Good vs Bad Debt and Taking the First Step

 Show Notes

-Robert Kiyosaki wrote something in Rich Dad Poor Dad that changed how I think about money: "An asset puts money in your pocket.
+I'm Martin Maxwell.
+Robert Kiyosaki wrote something in Rich Dad Poor Dad that reshaped how I think about money: "An asset puts money in your pocket.
 A liability takes money out."
+That single line is the foundation for everything in this episode.

 Jonathan's Duplex: Good Debt in Action